LucidumInc/lucidum-deployment-seed/boot_scripts/README.md

    Ensure the virtual machine has internet connectivity.
 (Verify IP addressing, routing, firewall, http-proxy, etc).

 2. Decrypt and Set Lucidum Enterprise AWS Secrets
-   - You will be provided with an asc file containing the encrypted secrets
-   - use GnuPG, or any other PGP software, to decrypt
 ```shell
 $ gpg --decrypt customer.asc
 gpg: encrypted with 2048-bit RSA key, ID 0123456789ABCDEF, created 2020-10-06